idega/idega.github.com/index.md

 Welcome to idega open source platform!
 --------------------------------------

-The idega platform is a modular web applaction platform based on Java
+The idega platform is a modular web application platform based on Java

 idega is used for: